Tomás Confesor: World War II resistance leader on Panay

 Immediately after the liberation of Manila from the Japanese, during which Manila was largely destroyed, he was appointed mayor of Manila.
 The destruction of Manila was so great that in Manila's business district only two buildings were not damaged and those two were looted of their plumbing.
-On April 8, 1945 he was also appointed Secretary of the Interior.
+On April 8, 1945, he was also appointed Secretary of the Interior.
 Also after the war, he served as the Chief Philippine Delegate to the Far Eastern Commission.

-In 1946 he was elected to the Philippine Senate.
-He died of a heart attack on June 6, 1951.
+In 1946, he was elected to the Philippine Senate.

 Positions on issues

 In the 1946 presidential election he supported incumbent Pres.
 Osmeña of the Nacionalista Party over challenger and ultimate winner Manuel Roxas of the Nacionalista Party (Liberal wing) (the precursor to today's Liberal Party).

 He opposed "parity rights", providing rights to Philippine natural resources to American citizens and corporations equal to Philippine citizens and corporations, as required by the U.S. Bell Trade Act and campaigned against approval of the parity rights constitutional amendment in the Philippine parity rights plebiscite of 1947.